 But do you really know the numbers?

 For every $100 spent in locally-owned, independent businesses, $68 returns to the community through, taxes, payroll and other expenditures.
-Spend that same $100 in an out of town mall or online and it gains us nothing.
+Spending that same $100 in Memphis or online gains us nothing.

-We also want to urge local businesses to shop locally for services and materials.
+And we want to urge our local businesses to shop locally for services and materials for your business.
 That same 68-percent return on every dollar spent applies to you, too.

-This newspaper doesn’t claim to have all the answers but we do offer this solution to local economic woes.
-If every shopper in Coahoma County would spend $100 extra dollars in local businesses we would see our local economy turn around this Christmas.
+The U.S. Chamber of Commerce has said if every shopper in Coahoma County would spend $50 extra dollars in local businesses this month we would see our local economy boom around this summer.

 We ask you to think about it another way.

-We want to encourage Clarksdale to shop local first.
-Stop in a local store.
+We encourage you to stop in.
 Say hello.
-Pick up something that brings a smile and buy it.
-Your purchases are what makes those businesses and Clarksdale grow.
+Pick up something that brings a smile.
+Your purchases are what keep those businesses around.